Canada Lynx Mathematical Competition (CLMC)

 Canadian Open Mathematics Competition (COMC)

 The Canadian Open Mathematics Challenge (COMC) is open to any student across Canada with an interest in mathematics who wishes to participate.
 The challenge is typically written in schools across Canada.
+The competition will take place in October.

 The top students (around 50 of them) are invited to write the Canadian Mathematical Olympiad with a chance to be selected as one of the members of Math Team Canada which writes the International Mathematical Olympiad.